 - Cedarcrest Golf Course is open with new restrictions in place.

-- Plans are underway for classes and events to resume in Phases 3 and 4 of the state reopening plan.
-Be sure to check the Parks, Culture & Recreation web page for the latest updates.
+- Plans are underway for classes and events to resume when it is safe to do so under the state reopening plan.
+Check the Parks, Culture & Recreation web page for the latest updates.

 - Baxter Community Center is closed.